 Kubernetes in production offers multicloud multi-tenancy

 Kubernetes has spread to other teams within Concur, though those teams run multi-tenant clusters based on CoreOS's Tectonic, while Ragan's team sticks to a single-tenant cluster still tied to upstream Kubernetes.
-The goal is to move that first cluster to CoreOS, as well, though the company must still work out licensing and testing to make sure the receipt imaging app works well on Tectonic, Ragan said.
+The goal is to move that cluster to CoreOS, as well, though the company must still work out licensing and testing to make sure the receipt imaging app works well on Tectonic, Ragan said.
 CoreOS has prepared for this transition with recent support for the Terraform infrastructure-as-code tool, with which Ragan's team underpins its Kubernetes cluster.

-CoreOS just released a version of Tectonic that supports automated cluster creation and HA failover across AWS and Microsoft Azure clouds, which is where Concur will take its workloads next, Ragan said.
+CoreOS just released a version of Tectonic that supports automated cluster and HA failover across AWS and Microsoft Azure clouds, which is where Concur will take its workloads next, Ragan said.

 "Using other cloud providers is a big goal of ours, whether it's for disaster recovery or just to run a different cluster on another cloud for HA," Ragan said.
 With this in mind, Concur has created its own tool to monitor resources in multiple infrastructures called Scipian, which it will soon release to the open source community.

 Ragan said the biggest change in the company's approach to Kubernetes in production has been a move to multi-tenancy in newer Tectonic clusters and the division of shared infrastructures into consumable pieces with role-based access.
 Network administrators can now provision a network, and it can be consumed by developers that roll out Kubernetes clusters without having to grant administrative access to those developers, for example.